Grand Loop Road: Map & Itinerary for Yellowstone’s Most Scenic Drive

 • Grand Prismatic Spring: The largest hot spring in the United States, known for its vibrant colors.

-• Canyon Village: A breathtaking Yellowstone canyon with stunning viewpoints and hiking trails.
+• Canyon Village: A breathtaking canyon with stunning viewpoints, hiking trails, and the famous Artist Point Overlook.

 • West Thumb Geyser Basin: A stunning collection of geysers and hot springs located on the shores of Yellowstone Lake.

-For more details on the Lower Loop, visit our Yellowstone Lower Loop Guide.
+For more on Yellowstone’s Lower Loop, visit our Yellowstone Lower Loop Guide.

-The Upper Loop is characterized by dramatic landscapes, such as the Grand Canyon of the Yellowstone, and is a prime area for wildlife viewing in Lamar Valley.
-Key attractions include:
+The Upper Loop is characterized by scenic driving and dramatic landscapes, such as the Grand Canyon of the Yellowstone.
+It is also home to Yellowstone’s Northern Range and Lamar Valley, the best and most consistent area for wildlife viewing in Yellowstone.

 • Mammoth Hot Springs: A series of limestone terraces that create a unique and beautiful landscape.

 • Lamar Valley: A short detour from Yellowstone’s Upper Loop brings you to the world-famous Lamar Valley.
-Often called the “Serengeti of North America,” this area is one of the best places in the world to see wolves, bison, and bears.
+Often called the “Serengeti of North America,” this area is one of the best places in the world to see wolves, bison, and bears, among other wildlife.

-• Dunraven Pass & Mountain Washburn: This is the highest point in the park and one of the most scenic areas, offering beautiful panaromic views and more great wildlife watching.
+• Dunraven Pass & Mountain Washburn: This is the highest point in the park and one of the most scenic areas, offering beautiful panoramic views and more great wildlife watching.

-For more information on the Upper Loop, check out our Yellowstone Upper Loop Guide.
+For more on Yellowstone’s Upper Loop, check out our Yellowstone Upper Loop Guide.

 Here’s a map of Yellowstone’s Grand Loop, highlighting attractions and services along the way.